dustyElectricalFan/CSCI39597-International-Alarm/README.md

 Goal: To create an iOS app using Swift on Xcode meeting the below specifications

+(My finished product is a mobile app that allows the user to set an alarm for any time zone and have that value convert automatically to their local timezone)

 Grading each of the project requirements:

 Your app...